cardano-scaling/hydra/docs/adr/0015-on-chain-state-management.md

 - Our verification key `vk_ephemeral` is a member of the list of ephemeral keys stored in `δHead`.

 - For each key hash in `δHead`, it mints a participation token with a unique policy id and such that its asset name is an injective function of the corresponding key hash it's minted for.
+(See also [ADR-0014: Token Usage In Scripts](https://github.com/input-output-hk/hydra-poc/blob/master/docs/adr/0014-hydra-script-tokens.md)).

 - It produces exactly `n` outputs to addresses locked by `νInitial` scripts where; each output has a datum `δInitial` representing one of the `vk_cardano` of a participant and carries one of the minted participation tokens.